 In June 2016 I had the privilege of touring North Omaha’s Elks Hall at 2420 Lake Street.
 Special thanks go to Linda Williams for arranging the tour and Ron Jefferson for showing me around the building and sharing the pictures here.
 Following is a short history of North Omaha’s historic Elks Hall, and the African American fraternal organizations Elks Iroquois Lodge #92, Cherokee Temple #223, and South Terrace Temple #1353.
 Please share any information in the comments section below!

-In 1897, the first group of black Elks met in Cincinnati as the “Improved Benevolent Protective Order of Elks of the World.”
+In 1897, the first group of Black Elks met in Cincinnati as the “Improved Benevolent Protective Order of Elks of the World.”
 Excluded from joining the Elks because of their race, founders B. F. Howard and Arthur Riggs started their own group modeled after the original.
 A year later, they copyrighted their ritual, which has remained almost entirely the same since then.
 The organization is informally called the “Black Elks.”

 The next year, an African American leader in North Omaha named George Franklin held the positions of Douglas County Assessor and City of Omaha Inspector of Weights and Measures at the same time.
 An African American leader named Ophelia Clenlans was appointed to the executive board of the National Federation of Afro-American Women, while Ella Mahammitt became a committee member of the National Association of Colored Women in 1897.